Click the 'Play' button to read out loud this webpage content

 This form of Ganesha can be seen as a painting in the Kerala capital Thiruvananthapuram and as a sculpture in some temples in Mysore region, where all the 32 Ganapati forms are on display.
 However, this Ganapati can be worshipped in an idol form, in the ancient temple in Hampi that lies near Hospet town in the state of Karnataka.

-Uttiram Star, also known as Uttara Phalguni Nakshatra is said to be related to Ekakshara Ganapati.
+Uttiram Star, also known as Purva Phalguni Nakshatra is said to be related to Ekakshara Ganapati.

 Ekakshara Ganapati is a symbol of contemplation.
 It is hence believed that worshipping this meditative form of the Lord would help the devotees to have control over their minds and also the senses.

 The mantra, which reads as under in Sanskrit, calls him as ’the Ganapati identified with the word Om,’ describes his appearance, and prays for his grace and blessings.

 Hasthaagrakluptha Paashaamkusha Varadhona Gavakthroahibhoosho